mmkal/expect-type/README.md

 expectTypeOf({a: 1, b: 1}).toEqualTypeOf<{a: number}>()
 ```

 To allow for extra properties on an object type, use `.toMatchObjectType`.
-This is a strict check, but only on the subset of keys that are in both types.:
+This is a strict check, but only on the subset of keys that are in the expected type.:

 ```typescript
 expectTypeOf({a: 1, b: 1}).toMatchObjectType<{a: number}>()